Jeremy Thompson / flickr

 The Hill, St. Louis' Italian neighborhood, is where you'll find Dominic's .
 Attentive service and an extensive wine list go toward ensuring an elegant dining experience.
 You can't go wrong with dishes like veal with capers and mushrooms or linguine with fresh clams, and for dessert the Jackie's Cassata cake is yummy.

 Summer is the time to head to Boathouse Forest Park enjoy lakeside patio dining, cold drinks, live music and beautiful sunsets.
 Dogs are always welcome (outside dining only) and are given their own water bowl and treats.
 In cold weather, dine indoors by the large stone fireplace.
-The menu offers the usual hot dogs, chili, Angus beef burgers, hand-tossed pizzas, salads and house-made soups along with signature dishes like a flank steak, rarebit or salmon BLT.
+The menu offers the usual fish and chips, Angus beef burgers, flatbreads, salads and house-made soups along with such brunch offerings as chorizo and egg burritos and handmade biscuits topped with a sunny-side-up egg, hash browns, cheddar cheese and sausage gravy.
 Be prepared to wait at this very popular spot if you haven't made reservations.